jeffgbutler/CarvelWorkshop/kapp/README.md

 ytt -f kuard-application-template/. | kapp deploy -a kuard -y -f-
 ```

-This creates a consolidated YAML describing the application (wuth ytt defaults applied), pipes the output to kapp, and
+This creates a consolidated YAML describing the application (with ytt defaults applied), pipes the output to kapp, and
 instructs kapp to update the application without asking for confirmation.
 Kapp may report that no changes were required
 if you didn't delete the application above.